tliron/ronin/README.md

 **Python as the DSL** for build scripts.
 Many build systems invent their own DSLs, but Rōnin intentionally uses a language that already exists.
 There's no hidden cost to this design choice: build scripts are pretty much as concise and coherent as any specialized DSL.
-You _don't_ need to be an expert in Python to use Rōnin, but there's power is at your fingertips if you need it.
+You _don't_ need to be an expert in Python to use Rōnin, but its power is at your fingertips if you need it.

 Rōnin supports **Unicode** throughout: Ninja files are created in UTF-8 by default and you can include Unicode characters in your build scripts.